flybywiresim/docs/README.md

 - `pilots-corner`: Aimed at sim pilots of all levels and covers topics regarding flying an airliner and especially the Airbus A320neo.
 - `dev-corner`: Dedicated to the development aspects of the A32NX add-on.
 It is aimed at developers, contributors or anyone who would like to start contributing to the project.

-Note: Please be aware that sub-directories are present in the parent directions mentioned above.
+Note: Please be aware that sub-directories are present in the parent directories mentioned above.
 The final location of any new documentation may be altered by a maintainer.

 ## A32NX Project